• Skip to primary navigation

 I know you can just blend up watermelon, freeze it and call it a day but those aren’t going to be the popsicles your kids go crazy over.
 Making them more flavorful and filling just takes a few simple additions but makes a world of difference.

 Some watermelon popsicle recipes call for more sugar and/or heating the juice up.
-I assume you’re just as busy as I am and are looking for a healthy treat and don’t want to put in a whole lot of effort.
-If I pegged you right, these watermelon popsicles are your new best friend.
-Sure, adding sugar and creating a syrup makes popsicles that taste more like store-bought, but that takes time and make them way less healthy.
-Aren’t we making homemade popsicles to avoid all the crap that goes into store-bought ones?
+I assume you’re just as busy as I am, so putting in a lot of effort isn’t on the agenda.
+Sure, adding sugar and creating a syrup makes popsicles that taste more like store-bought, but that takes time and they won’t taste as fresh.
+Aren’t we making popsicles to avoid all the crap that goes into store-bought ones?

 This recipe accomplishes all goals: easy, low in sugar, and absolutely delicious!